tektoncd/catalog/task/git-clone/0.5/README.md

   minimum this should include a private key but can also include other common files from `.ssh` including `config` and `known_hosts`.
 It is **strongly** recommended that this workspace be bound to a Kubernetes `Secret`.

+* **ssl-ca-directory**: An optional workspace to provide custom CA certificates.
+  Like the /etc/ssl/certs path this directory can have any pem or cert files, this uses libcurl ssl capath directive.
+See this SO answer here https://stackoverflow.com/a/9880236 on how it works.

 * **basic-auth**: An optional workspace containing `.gitconfig` and `.git-credentials` files.
 This allows username/password/access token to be provided for basic auth.